lnsp/k8s-crash-informer/README.md

 # If you use Slack
 kubectl apply -f manifests/slack-informer.yaml

+# If you use Telegram
+kubectl apply -f manifests/telegram-informer.yaml
 ```

 You may want to update the `namespace` references, since the informer only watches a given namespace.